 TI4 – Ability to analyze and design chemical processes

-TI6 – Knowledge and skills that enable understanding, analyzing, exploiting and managing different energy sources
+TI6 – Knowledge and skills that enable understanding, analysis, exploitation and management of different energy sources

 TI8 – Ability to design and project automated production systems and advanced process control